-The race will probably start in two waves three hours apart.
-The teams that we expect to be in the race to complete and the SUPs, and such will be in the first fleet.
+The race will probably start in one fleet.
+Only if we have very high water (which looks unlikely this year) will we start in two waves three hours apart as we did in 2022.
+If we have 2 waves, the teams that we expect to be in the race to complete and the SUPs, and such will be in the first fleet.
 The teams that are faster will be seeded into the second fleet.
 If we get the seeding right, the fastest boats of the second fleet will overtake the slowest boats of teh first fleet towards the head of the lake, and the fleets will be fully interleaved at Carmacks.
 This has several effects on the race.
 The most important is that the most vulnerable teams will be being overtaken regularly all through the seaction from Lower Laberge to Little Salmon where we have the most trouble.
-This really improves safety.
+This significantly reduces risk.
 It will also be fun for the top teams: It gives them a succession of targets to aim at as opposed always to see empty river and simply race against the clock.

-This arangement with two starts means that we have to be crisp at the start.
+If we have two starts we have to be crisp at the start.
 We will not be able to tolerate vehicles in the wrong place, and people hanging around.
 Doing a complete turn-around in 3 hours is going to be exacting.
 Be prepared, get with the program, and do what you are told!

 The start of the race is crowded with lots of vehicles and boats arriving.
 Note what arrival time you have (by class or boat number).
 Gear will be checked again, as will tracking.
 Proper distancing must be maintained, and masks must be worn.